raspberrypilearning/cd-beginner-unity-sushi/en/step_1.md

 ### What you will make

-You’re going to build a simple video game and learn the tools you can use to make that game bigger and more awesome!
+You’re going to build a simple video game where a robot moves around a maze, and you'll learn the tools you can use to make that game bigger and more awesome!

 ![A game where the robot must get the ball into the yellow zone](images/step1_gameScreenshot.png)